minhhienvo368/challenge-mole/README.md

 ## Mission objectives

 - Be able to apply a CNN to diagnose the mole images.
-- Be able to preprocess data for computer vision and deploy an app that could predict whether the image detected/loaded is cancerous or benign
+- Be able to preprocess data for computer vision and deploy an app that could predict whether the image detected/loaded is for a cancerous or benign mole

 # Installation